OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/smoke-detector-esp32.md

 If another `on` command is sent while the timer is running, it will reset to zero and begin counting down again.
 If an `off` command is sent the timer will be cancelled and the output turned `off` immediately.

 ## Configuration
-Each INPUT or OUTPUT can be configured by publishing an MQTT message to this topic:
+The firmware can be configured by publishing an MQTT message to this topic;
 ```
 [PREFIX/]conf/CLIENTID[/SUFFIX]
 ```